ocf/puppet/README.md

     drwxr-xr-x 5 tzhu    ocf  4.0K Sep  2 17:46 tzhu
     drwxr-xr-x 6 willh   ocf  4.0K Oct  9 13:56 willh

+The puppetmaster has service CNAME `puppet`, so you can connect to it via `ssh puppet`.

 Each environment is just a copy of this git repository owned by the respective user.
 You should make your changes here and push them to GitHub to be deployed into production.

+If creating a new environment, you should either copy an existing environment, or clone the repo and remember to run `git submodule update --init`.

 ## Testing using your puppet environment